Ben-Semmler/minishell_42/readme.txt

 -Handle ctrl-C, ctrl-D and ctrl-\ while executing -Handle ctrl-C, ctrl-D and ctrl-\ while in interactive mode -handle '\'
+-We might need to do "ls" at some point maybe????? its in the eval doc on discord

 BONUS TASKS TO BE COMPLETED (?)